Todd Schlekeway

 Todd Schlekeway (born April 12, 1977) is a former state senator who represented District 11 in the South Dakota legislature from 2009 to 2013, from Minnehaha County, South Dakota Schlekeway is a member of the Republican Party.
 Prior to becoming a state senator Schlekeway served as a representative in district 11.

+On Sept.
+11, 2023, the Radio Club of America named Schlekeway to receive its Jay Kitchen Leadership Award, to be given during the club's awards banquet in Denver on Nov.
+18, 2023.
+"Established in 2019, this award recognizes an individual who embodies the following characteristics: energetic advocacy, cooperation, avid interest and respect for all, and humor, and for someone who has achieved a high level of success leading a wireless association, government agency, or commercial enterprise," a statement from the club reads.